Chahar Mahan

-Chahar Mahan (چهارمهن) (Note: Also romanized as Chahār Mahan) is a village in, and the capital of, Seyyedabad Rural District of Seyyedabad District, Chenaran County, Razavi Khorasan province, Iran.
+Chahar Mahan (چهارمهن) (Note: Also romanized as Chahār Mahan) is a village in, and the capital of, Seyyedabad Rural District in Seyyedabad District of Chenaran County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 402 in 98 households, when it was in Chenaran Rural District of the Central District.
 The following census in 2011 counted 385 people in 97 households.
 The 2016 census measured the population of the village as 370 people in 111 households.

-In 2019, Chahar Mahan was transferred to Seyyedabad Rural District created in the new Seyyedabad District.
+In 2020, Chahar Mahan was separated from the district in the formation of Seyyedabad District and transferred to Seyyedabad Rural District created in the new district.